Sarcoscypha occidentalis: Description

 Depending on their age, the fruit bodies of S. occidentalis may range in shape from deep cups to saucers to discs in maturity, and they can reach diameters up to 2 cm.
 In young specimens, the edges of the cup are curled inwards, and crenulate (with small rounded scallops); the cup edges in older specimens become laciniate (with jagged edges cut into irregular segments).
 The cups rest atop a stem that is small to medium-sized, up to 30 mm long and 1.5–2 mm thick, and attached centrally or to the side to the underside of the cup.
 The base of the stem may be covered with translucent "hairs".
 The fertile spore-bearing inner surface of the cups, the hymenium, is bright red but fades to yellow or orange when dry.
 It is smooth or becomes so with time.
 The fruit bodies are fleshy to rubbery when fresh, but become leathery when dry.
-The flesh is thin and has no distinctive odor or taste.
-S. occidentalis is "of no culinary value".
-A Jamaican variety has been named (as Plectania occidentalis var. jamaicensis); it has a pinker hymenium.
+The flesh is thin and has no distinctive odor or taste, nor culinary value.

-Exipulum is a term used to refer to the tissue or tissues containing the hymenium of an ascomycete fruit body.
-The ectal excipulum (outer tissue layer) is thin (20–30 µm thickness), made of a tissue type known as texura porrecta, consisting of more or less parallel hyphae all in one direction, with wide lumina and non-thickened walls.
-The medullary exipulum (middle tissue layer) is thick (200–600 µm) and made of textura intricata, a tissue layer made of irregularly interwoven hyphae with distinct spaces between the hyphae.
-The asci (filamentous structures in which the ascospores develop) are cylindrical with gradually tapering bases, eight-spored, and measure 240–280 by 12–15 µm.
-The ascospores have ellipsoidal to roughly cylindrical shapes, usually with blunt ends, and measure 19–22 by 10–12 µm.
+Excipulum is a term used to refer to the tissue or tissues containing the hymenium of an ascomycete fruit body.
+The ectal excipulum (outer tissue layer) is thin (20–30 μm thickness), made of a tissue type known as texura porrecta, consisting of more or less parallel hyphae all in one direction, with wide lumina and non-thickened walls.
+The medullary excipulum (middle tissue layer) is thick (200–600 μm) and made of textura intricata, a tissue layer made of irregularly interwoven hyphae with distinct spaces between the hyphae.
+The asci (filamentous structures in which the ascospores develop) are cylindrical with gradually tapering bases, eight-spored, and measure 240–280 by 12–15 μm.
+The ascospores have ellipsoidal to roughly cylindrical shapes, usually with blunt ends, and measure 19–22 by 10–12 μm.
 They have smooth surfaces and usually contain two large oil drops.
-The paraphyses (sterile, filamentous hyphae present in the hymenium) are cylindrical, 2–3 µm thick, barely enlarged at their apices, straight, and mostly unbranched above.
+The paraphyses (sterile, filamentous hyphae present in the hymenium) are cylindrical, 2–3 μm thick, barely enlarged at their apices, straight, and mostly unbranched above.
 They may sometimes anastomose, but do not form a conspicuous network.
 The paraphyses contain numerous red granules.